alexge233/relearn/README.md

 and [SARSA](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node64.html)
 and for continous learning we implement [R-Learning](https://webdocs.cs.ualberta.ca/~sutton/book/ebook/node67.html).

+# Status

+Currently the supported Algorithm is a *Deterministic Q-Learning*.
+I'm working on a *Non-Deterministic* (Probabilistic) Q-Learning, and after that I'll Implement *Continuous* R-Learning.
+Follow up versions will include *Actor-Critic* and *S.A.R.S.A.
+TD*.

+As of 0.1.0 the library is **WORK IN PROGRESS**

+# Building

+There is nothing to build!
+This is a header-only library, you only need to use the **relearn.hpp** header.
+However, you may compile the examples (currently only `gridworld` will build) in order to see how the library is implemented.

+## TODO

+1. complete the blackjack example
+2. write unit tests
+3. complete the crazyflie example

 [1]: Sutton, R.S. and Barto, A.G., 1998.
 Reinforcement learning: An introduction (Vol. 1, No. 1).
 Cambridge: MIT press

-# TODO

-1. complete the blackjack example
-2. write unit tests
-3. complete the crazyflie example